-The balance sheet forecast in table 1 shows that the Council plans to borrow $\pounds 2.5$ million in 2021/22.
-The Council may also borrow additional sums to prefund future years' requirements, providing this does not exceed the authorised limit for borrowing of £124.3 million.
+The Council plans additional borrowing of up to £20 million during the remainder of 2021/22 and throughout 2022/23, although it is expected that some of this will be repaid before 31 March 2023.
+The Council may also borrow additional sums to pre-fund future years' requirements, providing this does not exceed the authorised limit for borrowing of £138.9 million in 2022/23.